paybondpaybond

 • Signed artifacts (Signal receipts, portfolio snapshots, audit export manifests) carry an independent schema_version integer plus an artifact_version or receipt_version string.
 Parsers must reject unknown schema_version values before attempting signature verification.

-• Harbor intent signing is versioned inside the payload itself (IntentCreationSignV2, policy-bound v3).
-Offline signers should pin to a specific bincode payload version.
+• Harbor intent signing is versioned inside the signed payload itself.
+Offline signers should pin to a specific signing payload version supported by their SDK or integration.

 Idempotency